BrightPath-CSDO8/brightpath/README.md

-To start the application (for testing):
-Run this command to create Database tables and include mock data:
-`python seed_db.py`
-Then run command: This command is to run/test the backend endpoints `python -m backend.run`
 # BrightPath

 BrightPath is an education management platform.

+## Backend BrightPath (for LOCAL testing ONLY)
+To start local testing application:

+Run this command is to include mock data in SQLite tables:
+`python seed_db.py`
+Then run command: This command is to run/test the backend endpoints against your own SQLite database `python -m backend.run`

 ## Database